MJdesigns96/PassionProject-Group/README.md

 - Allows the user to Create, Read, Update, and Delete Album Artists
 - Allows the user to Read the different Card Colors
 - Allows the user to Create, Read, Update, and Delete Tracks
+- See the relationships between albums and cards
+- CRUD functionality for the relationships

+## Authorization
+This app has admin authentication, server and client side, where if a user is registered and an admin they will have access to CRUD features otherwise they will not be able to.

 In the future there will be more updates and features added to this project such as:
 - a tally of how many cards are in each color
 - a tally of how many cards each artist has drawn
 - a section for an album associated with each card
 - feature to select random album based on card/color association
 - ability to create playlists for cards
 - streamable links for album pages